Cabo in November: Best Weather, Before the Christmas Prices

 November, instead, is one of the driest months of the year in Los Cabos, so there is almost no chance of rain during it.

-Only one short shower is expected in the entire month, and the average rainfall during November is around 0.4 inches.
+Only one short shower is expected all month, and average rainfall in November is around 0.4 inches.

 Sunshine in Cabo San Lucas in November

-With almost no rainy days, the month of November features lots of sunny days and pleasant temperatures.
+With almost no rainy days, November offers lots of sunny days and pleasant temperatures.

 Since there is usually no cloud cover, you can expect around 11 hours of sunshine on average, which means lots of great outdoor exploration opportunities.